college football team's featured in our college football bowl season betting guide, tips and trends

 Players Not Playing In Bowl Games

-Before placing a wager, check our college football injury report on a specific game’s matchup page to make sure there haven’t been any recent injuries to key players.
-For example, the No. 4 Ohio State Buckeyes will be without top RB TreVeyon Henderson, who is out with a broken foot and torn ligaments, for the Peach Bowl semifinal showdown against the No. 1 Georgia Bulldogs.
+Before placing a bet, check our college football injury report on a specific game’s matchup page to make sure there haven’t been any recent injuries to key players.
+For example, the No. 5 Florida State Seminoles will be without starting QB Jordan Travis, who seriously injured his leg against North Alabama, for the Orange Bowl battle against the SEC's No. 6 Georgia Bulldogs.

 Coaches Leaving, Players Opting Out